jamesjingyi/mockup-device-frames/README.md

 I’ve collected some of these for me to use, and will try and keep them up to date.

 ## Latest update - 28th Oct
-- Added the normal Pixel 8 and fixed the Pixel 8 Pro based on actual device renders from the Google site (note the size of the screenshots for this is slightly different now)
+- Added the normal Pixel 8 and fixed the Pixel 8 Pro based on actual device renders from the Google site (note the size of the screenshots for this are slightly different now)

 Provided is: